Menu

 Engine

 The engine on a gas weed eater is located at the top of the shaft.
 When you pull the starter rope, it sets the piston in motion.
-In a two-stroke engine, the piston fires (produces power) every time it completes a revolution.
-In a four-stroke engine, it takes two revolutions to make the piston fire.
-This means that a two-stroke engine has the potential to produce twice as much power as a four-stroke engine.
-But there is a little more to the science – and some pros and cons.
+Engines are divided into two categories based on how they function.
+In a two-stroke or two-cycle engine, the piston fires (produces power) every time it completes a revolution.
+A four-stroke or four-cycle engine takes two revolutions to make the piston fire.
+This means a four-stroke engine has the potential to produce twice as much power as a four-stroke engine, but there are some pros and cons to understand before you decide which type to shop for.

-Two-stroke engine: In a two-stroke engine, the oil and fuel are mixed together in the fuel tank.
-Some of the fuel mixture is expelled before being used, and since the piston fires twice as often, the gas burns up much faster in this type of engine.
+Most gas-powered weed eaters employ a two-stroke engine.
+In a two-stroke engine, the oil and fuel are mixed in the fuel tank.
+Some of the fuel mixture is expelled before use, and since the piston fires twice as often, the gas burns up much faster in this type of engine.

 Pros: